 God’s Mercy to Us

-9 but avoid foolish controversies, genealogies, strife, and disputes about the law; for they are unprofitable and pointless.
+9 Avoid foolish controversies, genealogies, strife, and disputes about the law, for they are unprofitable and pointless.
 10 Avoid a factious man after a first and second warning, 11 knowing that such a one is perverted and sins, being self-condemned.

 Final Remarks and Greetings